-The line and staff organization was the type favoured by the classical theorists based on a military model.
+The line and staff organization was the type favoured by the classical theorists.
 Although the term is not so much used today, except when referring to line managers, it still describes many structures.
-The line hierarchy in the structure consists of functions and managers who are directly concerned in achieving the primary purposes of the organization, for example, manufacturing and selling or directing the organization as a whole.
-'Staff' in functions such as finance, HR and engineering provide services to the line to enable them to get on with their job.
+The line hierarchy in the structure consists of functions and managers who are directly concerned in achieving the primary purposes of the organization, for example manufacturing and selling or directing the organization as a whole.
+'Staff' in functions such as finance, personnel and engineering provide services to the line to enable them to get on with their job.